j05u3/chats_manager/README.md

 * Display the text messages stored on Firestore using [these functions](https://gist.github.com/j05u3/b3ad1d5d9106a918941587e03c1919b1) for bots built using [whatsapp-cloud-api-express](https://github.com/j05u3/whatsapp-cloud-api-express) or [@josue.0/whatsapp-cloud-api](https://www.npmjs.com/package/@josue.0/whatsapp-cloud-api) (version 0.2.7-alpha-04)
 * Display the message statuses (delivered, read, failed).
 * Display image messages.
+* Answer messages / send template messages (you need to implement your own backend endpoint for this to work).
 * Firebase authentication with Google.
 * Basic templates display support through the `private_constants.dart` file.
 * Only works on web (desktop and mobile), not native apps for the time being.